bdr888/code-challenge/README.md

 * As a user, when I fist come to the page, the first tile is selected.

-* As a user on a screen width up 1025px, I will see the tiles stacked vertically, aligned to the center of the page.
+* As a user on a screen width up to 1025px, I will see the tiles stacked vertically, aligned to the center of the page.

 * As a user on a screen width wider than 1025px, I will see the tiles aligned horizontally, aligned to the center of the page, allowing tiles to wrap to another row if needed.